Quick Sewing Tip: Add Goldwork Dove Appliques to Red Stoles for Pentecost

 Au Ver a Soie Soie 100; Silk Embroidery thread, Gold silk thread, Hand embroidery thread, Silk sewing Thread, Ecclesiastical Sewing

-There are three different shades of gold silk thread that work well for goldwork embroidery.
-The colors are 240 which is light gold, 241, which is a medium gold and 677 which is a darker gold.
+Three different shades of gold silk thread work well for goldwork embroidery.
+The colors are 240 which is light gold, 241, which is medium gold, and 677 which is darker gold.
 The Au Ver a Soie – Soie 100/3 comes on a 50-meter spool, so one spool lasts quite a while when stitching goldwork threads.
 We have a limited color selection of the Soie 100/3 at the moment, but in time, we will be adding the entire line of Soie 100/3.

 Goldwork Applique; Pentecost Dove, Gold Twist Thread, Goldwork Embroidery, Pentecost Stoles, Red Clergy Stoles, Ecclesiastical Sewing